thanos-io/thanos/docs/proposals/ha_compact.md

 ## Proposal

-An initial proposal of adding ETCD into `thanos compact` so that we can run master election against multiple components.
+An initial proposal of adding ETCD via a interface over the existing [concurrency](https://github.com/etcd-io/etcd/blob/master/clientv3/concurrency/election.go#L44) package into `thanos compact` so that we can run master election against multiple components.

 ```